 I’ve noticed that a lot of bloggers have done “What’s in your bag” kind of features, so I thought I’d start with my own bag.
-So, at left, a snapshot of the contents of my purse… I switch bags often, so I try to keep things to a minimum, I guess.
+So, above, a snapshot of the contents of my purse… I switch bags often, so I try to keep things to a minimum, I guess.
 Depending on which bag I’m carrying at the moment, I may also have a small notebook, a small book, a hat, a second sunglasses case, or other reader material like a folded-up wad of about 50 printed pages or so.
 I also like to have brightly colored things inside my purse, so I can find them and differentiate them easily if it’s a big, dark bag.
 Anyway, here’s a closer look at the contents, starting clockwise from the upper left-hand corner…

 – A Metrocard and my security ID for my day job.

 – Pack of tissues.
 (Hey, I think we all knew I was a little bit snotty.)